es-ude/Elastic-Node-Monitoring/README.md

 ## Use the Monitoring Code

-For the complete guide please refer to the [EnergyMonitoring.md](https://github.com/es-ude/ElasticNodeMiddleware/blob/master/docs/CloneGuide.md) in the middleware repository.
+For the complete guide please refer to the [EnergyMonitoring.md](https://github.com/es-ude/ElasticNodeMiddleware/blob/master/docs/EnergyMonitoring.md) in the middleware repository.

 ## Quick Start Guide

 ### Setup

-You need to set the serial port to your elastic node and programmer and the path to your data folder in the [scripts/config.py](scripts/config.py) and the port to your pogrammer again in the [user.bazelrc](user.bazelrc).
+You need to set the serial port to your elastic node and programmer and the path to your data folder in the [scripts/config.py](scripts/config.py) and the port to your programmer again in the [user.bazelrc](user.bazelrc).

 ### Upload Code